A Touch of Frost

 A Touch of Frost is a British television detective mystery drama series starring David Jason produced by Yorkshire Television (later ITV Studios) for ITV from 6 December 1992 until 5 April 2010, initially based on the Frost novels by R. D. Wingfield.
 Writing credit for the three episodes in the first 1992 series went to Richard Harris.

-The series stars Jason as Detective Inspector William Edward "Jack" Frost, an experienced and dedicated detective who frequently clashes with his superiors.
+The series stars Jason as Detective Inspector William Edward "Jack" Frost GC QPM, an experienced and dedicated detective who frequently clashes with his superiors.
 In his cases, Frost is usually assisted by a variety of detective sergeants or constables, with each bringing a different slant to the particular case.
 Comic relief is provided by Frost's interactions with the bureaucratically-minded Superintendent Norman "Horn-rimmed Harry" Mullett, played by Bruce Alexander.

 A number of young actors had their major debut as supporting cast in the show, including: Matt Bardock, Ben Daniels, Neil Stuke, Mark Letheren, Colin Buchanan, Jason Maza, Jim Sturgess, Damian Lewis and Marc Warren.

 Background

 The series is set in the fictional southern England town of Denton.
 Denton may be in Berkshire, Oxfordshire or Wiltshire.

-The Denton Police Station of early seasons was filmed in an industrial complex at the intersection of Burley Road and Westfield Road in Leeds; this has since been demolished.
-Seacroft Hospital in Leeds was used as the 'Denton' Hospital.
+The series is well-known for its use of local colour for filming locations.

 The role of Frost was notable in changing the public perception of David Jason from a predominantly comic actor to a dramatic actor.

-At a press conference in London on 15 September 2008, David Jason announced that he would be quitting the role of DI Jack Frost.
-Jason's main reason for quitting the role was that Frost was by now the oldest detective on television and he felt that it was 'natural' to retire as Frost.
+At a press conference in London on 15 September 2008, David Jason announced that he would be leaving the role of DI Jack Frost.
+Jason's main reason was that Frost was by now the oldest detective on television and he felt that it was 'natural' to retire as Frost.
 At 68, a police detective would already have been retired for eight years.
-Sir David said: "You wouldn't want me to play Frost in a wheelchair, would you?...
+Jason said: "You wouldn't want me to play Frost in a wheelchair, would you?...
 Frost is getting a little long in the tooth.
 I still enjoy doing it and it's a great part but I just think he's got to retire.
 It'll be a sad day."

+The exterior of Wakefield Train Station was used for exterior shots of Denton Train Station.

+The now closed courts in Dewsbury Town Hall, Dewsbury were often used for court scenes.